unknownclub/EXE-TRANSFORMEX/README.md

 # EXE-TRANSFORMEX
-Simple Python script for convert EXE files to Array of HEX
+Simple Python (and PowerShell) script for convert EXE files to Array of HEX.
 By un4ckn0wl3z | https://haxtivitiez.wordpress.com